 Upcoming Missions Trips to Zambia (Follow links below…)

 History & Ministries

-The Land & People
+The Land & People of the Zambia

-Zambia is a located on plateau land in the middle of sub-Sahara Africa.
+Zambia is located on plateau of land in the middle of sub-Sahara Africa.
 Of the 16 million people, there are over 70 ethnic groups living in Zambia, many of which reside in the western section of the nation.
 Copper is a major export in Zambia, though the tumbling prices of copper in recent years has caused the industry to struggle.
 64% of Zambians live in poverty.
 They also are struggling with the continued spread of AIDS.
 Over 100,000 people die from AIDS each year.
 Zambia has the highest level of AIDS Orphans, about 650,000.
 English, as well as tribal languages, is widely spoken in Zambia.
 Christianity is growing quickly, causing an awakening like never seen before.
 The late president of Zambia was a Christian himself.
 Islam and indigenous religions are also followed.

 - The Lost Report From July 14 July 21, 2019Hello from the TMI base in Ndola, Zambia!
 This will be our last report from the base.
 Tuesday we leave and head to Lusaka, a five-hour drive from here.
 Wednesday, we will drive to Livingston/Victoria Falls.
 Thursday and Friday, we will visit there.
 Saturday, we will drive back to Lusaka and on Sunday we will start our flights back to the ...

 - Zambia Lufwanyama Matron Unit Pictures May 14, 2019We thank God for the help we got for the girls’ dorms, at Katembula.
 We were able to finish painting and build the new bunk beds.
 We bought them the mattresses and at Lumanto we were able to buy them 100 mattresses.
 I’m sure the girls will be blessed by the help.
 The Matrons at both dormitories are grateful to ...